 Even so, the owner remains responsible for ensuring the welfare of the dog, even while they are away.
 Any person left to take care of your pet pooch would also have legal responsibilities.
 They would be responsible for some dog welfare during your absence.

 You should prepare for a long commitment if you plan on getting a small dog.
 Use the help guide to get key pointers and check some basic advice before buying a puppy in United Kingdom.

 Man's best friend!
-The colloquialism refers to the close relationship and highlights the loyal companionship between humans and domestic dogs.
-But do mutts understand human traits or hate them?
+The colloquialism refers to the close relationship that exists and it highlights the loyal companionship between humans and domestic dogs.

 Find out which fruits and vegetables are in the toxic dog foods list with explanations why.
 Pet owners and animal lovers should never give some types of human food to canines.